kawangwong/FINAL_PROJECT_C2/final_project_overview.md

 ### Part 4: Let's Make it Fancy: Containers & IaC

 Now that we have a basic pipeline going, let's take some time to add some bells and whistles.
 If the app is not Dockerized already, this is the time to build a Dockerfile and add it to the pipeline.
-Figure out what pieces of infrastrcture you can rewrite as IaC.
+Figure out what pieces of infrastructure you can rewrite as IaC.
 Create a runbook or describe the process for running the IaC.

 - **Requirements**: App is containerized and is added into the pipeline, Infrastructure as Code is written to replace some of the existing infrastructure that was deployed manually
 - **Format:** Code for containerizing the app is available (Dockerfile), Infrastructure as Code is added (Terraform or CloudFormation)

-### Part 5: Operational Procedures, Monitoring & Alerting
+### Part 5: Define Operational Procedures, Monitoring & Alerting

 Let's take a look back on your project and document processes that are crucial to its operation.
 If you were a new team member that needed to operate the system, what would you need to know?
 Create a runbook for common commands and how to run the stack as if you knew nothing.